RandomFractals/vscode-vega-viewer/README.md

 1. Use `Vega: Examples` command to view the list of built-in [Vega Examples](https://vega.github.io/vega/examples/).

-2. Use `Vega: Lite Examples` command to view all the [Vega-Lite Maps 🗺 and Graphs 📈](https://vega.github.io/vega-lite/examples/) created by the Vega dev community 🤗
+2. Use `Vega: Lite Examples` command to view all the [Vega-Lite Maps 🗺 and Graphs 📈](https://vega.github.io/vega-lite/examples/) created by the Vega dev community.

 3. Use `Vega: Visual Vocabulary Examples` command to View quick list of [Visual Vocabulary Vega](https://github.com/gramener/visual-vocabulary-vega/) Examples.